CloudLabsAI-Azure/build-your-first-power-bi-report/LabGuideChallenge/ChallengeGuide/Ex-1.md

 ## Task 2: Model the Data

-In this task you will import the dataset into Power BI, create the required relationships, configure the date table and hierarchy, hide technical columns, and validate the data model.
+In this task, you will import the dataset into Power BI, create the required relationships, configure the date table and hierarchy, hide technical columns, and validate the data model.

 1. Open **Power BI Desktop** and create a **Blank report**.